4Subsea/waveresponse-python/docs/user_guide/standardized_spectra.rst

     S_{PM}(\omega) = \frac{A}{w^5} exp\left(-\frac{B}{\omega^4}\right)

 Most standardized wave spectra today are of the PM type (or extends it).
-The `modified Pierson-Moskowitz` spectrum and the `JONSWAP` spectrum are two examples.
+The *modified Pierson-Moskowitz* spectrum and the *JONSWAP* spectrum are two examples.
-It is common to express the spectrum parameters, :math:`A` and :math:`B`, in terms of significant wave height, Hs, and wave peak period, Tp.
+It is common to express the spectrum parameters, :math:`A` and :math:`B`, in terms of the significant wave height, Hs, and the wave peak period, Tp.

 Modified Pierson-Moskowitz spectrum
 -----------------------------------
-The modified Pierson-Moskowits spectrum (also known as Bretschneider), :math:`S_{PM}(\omega)`, is given by:
+The *modified Pierson-Moskowits* spectrum (also known as Bretschneider), :math:`S_{PM}(\omega)`, is given by:

 .. math::